actions/importer-labs/bamboo/2-audit.md

 # Perform an audit of an Bamboo plan

-In this lab, you will use the `audit` command to get a high-level view of all pipelines in an Bamboo config file.
+In this lab, you will use the `audit` command to get a high-level view of all pipelines in a Bamboo config file.
 This lab uses local config files to demonstrate the actions-importer functionality.

 The `audit` command will perform the following steps: